 It may take only twelve weeks to compile your portfolio, depending on your previous experience and knowledge gained in your career.
 Those who are in a BQMS role will have to attend a one day workshop to cover the change management element.

 £600 and you can use your learning credits (SLC).
 This qualification is also listed as an ELCAS approved course and can be completed as part of a bundle.

 The assessment is done by submitting a portfolio of evidence which you have gathered.
-You will assemble your portfolio under guidance of your assessor.
+You will assemble your portfolio under the guidance of your assessor.

 Where do I study?